DETAILED ACTION

 generate, by learning using the learning data, a learned model configured to output a depth map indicating a distance from the optical system to a subject as an output parameter (Sabato, Fig. 6, machine learning algorithm 630, Paragraphs 0238-0243).

-output a depth map with the first, second, and third images as input parameters (Blayvas, Fig. 1, output frame ISP 104, Paragraph 0028).
+output a depth map with the first, second, and third images as input parameters (Tagawa, Fig. 1, Program (Elements 15-17), Paragraph 0039).

 These arts are analogous since they are both related to capturing images at different focal lengths to produce a depth map.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to modify the invention of Sabato with the method of capturing first, second and third images of a scene as seen in Blayvas since it is a known method of capturing images at different focal lengths and would produce similar and expected results.
-Further, the limitations “a plurality of third images, control the imaging device to generate the plurality of first images by an image sensor imaging the plurality of targets on a near point side of an optical system, control the imaging device to generate the plurality of second images by the imaging image sensor the plurality of targets during a period in which the focus adjustment mechanism changes and moves a focal length of the optical system between the near point side and a far point side of the optical system, control the imaging device to generate the plurality of third images by the image sensor imaging the plurality of targets on a far point side of the optical system” are met by performing the method of image capture of Blayvas at the plurality of different scenes of Sabato.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to modify the invention of Jeon with the method of capturing images as seen in Tagawa since it is a known method of capturing images at different focal lengths and would produce similar and expected results.
+Further, the limitations “a plurality of third images, control a focus adjustment mechanism of an optical system to position the optical system at a near point end position, with the optical system positioned at the near point end position, control the imaging device to generate the plurality of first images by imaging a subject with an image sensor, control the focus adjustment mechanism to move the optical system from the near point end position toward a far point end position, while the optical system is moving from the near point end position toward the far point end position, control the imaging device to generate the plurality of second images by imaging the subject with the image sensor, control the focus adjustment mechanism to position the optical system at the far point end position, with the optical system positioned at the far point end position, control the imaging device to generate the plurality of third images by imaging the subject with the image sensor, the plurality of second images being an image acquired while a focus position of the optical system is changing, and the plurality of first images and the plurality of third images being images acquired in a state in which there is no change in the focus position of the optical system” are met by performing the method of image capture of Tagawa at the plurality of different scenes of Sabato.

 Claim(s) 10-13 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Sabato et al. (US 2022/0383525 A1) in view of Blayvas (US 2014/0043435 A1) in view of Wadhwa et al. (US 2021/0183089 A1).
+103 as being unpatentable over Sabato et al. (US 2022/0383525 A1) in view of in view of Tagawa et al. (US 2012/0200673 A1) in view of Isogai et al. (US 2012/0300114 A1) in view of Wadhwa et al. (US 2021/0183089 A1).

 In reference to Wadhwa et al. (hereafter referred as Wadhwa) estimating a shape of the subject based on a depth map of the subject (Wadhwa, Paragraph 0027).

 These arts are analogous since they are all related to imaging devices generating depth maps.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to modify the combination of Sabato and Blayvas with the method of determining object shapes as seen in Wadhwa to allow the device to perform depth-aware image processing or some other image processing on the image (Wadhwa, Paragraph 0027).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention (AIA ) to modify the combination of Sabato, Tagawa and Isogai with the method of determining object shapes as seen in Wadhwa to allow the device to perform depth-aware image processing or some other image processing on the image (Wadhwa, Paragraph 0027).
 Further, the limitation “estimate a shape of the subject based on the camera parameter and the depth map of the subject” is met since the depth mad is based on the camera parameter.

 Conclusion